markstringer-dti/markstringer-dti.github.io/dti.md

 And as a society, as a *species* we're curiously, sometimes terrifyingly, tolerant, even encouraging of this.
 The economist Albert Hirschmann spent a lot of time observing projects in Latin America that were funded by the World Bank.
 Many of these projects were set up in ways that made them unlikely to succeed.
 But he noticed that, even so, the people who were working on these projects would play down the risks and overstate the potential benefits.
 Hirschmann called this "the hiding hand."
 This is a reference to a phrase used by an early economist, Adam Smith.
 His idea was that a "guiding hand" seemed to be deciding the price of products in a market.
 Of course this isn't really what's happening.
 Where there is a shortage of something, prices go up, when there's a glut prices go down.
 But it seems like there's a single force that's deciding the price.

-Hirschman's suggestion is that something similar is happening when projects get started.
+Hirschmann is suggesting that something similar is happening with new projects.
+Rather than a guiding hand, there is a hiding hand.
+It looks like all of the people in a project are conspiring to look the other way.
+They are pretending to not notice the huge risks and the low liklihood of success.

 ### Legibility